 If your appointment is less than a week away, please contact the physician’s office for a fax number to fax records.
 If you do not have a fax machine, please bring your records and films to your appointment.

-Important information for Kaufman Center for Heart Failure Surgical patients
+Important information for Kaufman Center for Heart Failure Treatment and Recovery Surgical patients.

 Heart Transplant or LVAD evaluations: Patients who are evaluated for a heart transplant or LVAD evaluation take part in a specialized program that begins at the pre-surgery stage and continues through hospitalization and recovery.
 Communication occurs through the Heart Transplant office.
 Please review the complete process on the Heart Transplant Program Website.

-Other Heart Surgery: If you would like to be evaluated for other surgical procedures, such as high-risk valve surgery or bypass surgery, please contact the Heart & Vascular Institute Resource Nurses.
-We will assist you with the process for surgical review.
+Other Heart Surgery: If you would like to be evaluated for other surgical procedures, such as high-risk valve surgery or bypass surgery, please contact the Heart Surgery Intake Team at 877.843.2781 (877-8Heart1) 6 a.m. – 9 p.m.
+EST, Monday – Friday.
+If you have any questions, the Heart, Vascular & Thoracic Institute Resource Nurses are available to answer questions.

 Traveling to Cleveland Clinic

 We would like to make traveling to Cleveland Clinic as easy as possible.
-If you have any questions, please visit: Information on travel to the Miller Family Heart & Vascular Institute.
+If you have any questions, please visit: Information on travel to the Miller Family Heart, Vascular & Thoracic Institute.

 During your appointment

-You will first meet with a physician assistant who will collect your information and begin your evaluation.
+You will first meet several members of our team including someone who will collect your information and begin your evaluation.
 The diagnosis and treatment of heart failure involves:

-You will then meet with a physician from the Kaufman Center for Heart Failure who will review your records and prior films, take a medical history and perform a physical exam.
+You will then meet with a physician from the Kaufman Center for Heart Failure Treatment and Recovery who will review your records and prior films, take a medical history and perform a physical exam.

 Depending on your history and prior testing, you may need to have specialized imaging tests.